ruqayao/Assignment-5-Scikit-Learn-Classification/README.md

 Feature scaling is performed using StandardScaler so that all variables are on a similar scale before training the models.

-# Machine Learning Models UsedMachine Learning Models Used
+# Machine Learning Models Used

 Three classification algorithms were implemented in this project.